AGENTS

 ## Next steps

-* Learn more about [browser preferences](/docs/browsers/browser-preferences).
+* Learn more about [Browser preferences](/docs/browsers/browser-preferences).

-* Learn more about [browser profile](/docs/browsers/browser-profile).
+* Learn more about [Browser profile](/docs/browsers/browser-profile).

 # Firefox and Gecko runtime preferences setup